Swerve Drive PrototypeTags: innovate, design, control, and think

 Task: Build a Swerve Drive base

-Immediatly we noticed it was very feeble.
+Immediately we noticed it was very feeble.
 The servos were working very hard to turn the heavy module and the motors had trouble staying aligned.
-Also, programming the train was also a challenge.
+Also, programming the chassis was also a challenge.
 After experimenting further, the base even broke.
 This was a moment of realization.
 Not only was swerve expensive and complicated, we also would need to replace a module really quickly at competition which needed more resources and an immaculate design.
-With all these considerations, I ultimately decided that swerve wasn't worth it to use as a drive chassis.
+With all these considerations, I ultimately decided that swerve wasn't worth it to use as a drive chassis at this time.

 Consider and prototype other chassis designs until Rover Ruckus begins.